Prison experts are stunned and angry that Jeffrey Epstein was taken off suicide watch

 Epstein’s suicide has led some involved in his case to wonder whether he received outside help.

-"This reminds me of the Bulger thing," said Hood, the former Colorado supermax prison warden.
+"This reminds me of the Bulger thing," Hood, the former Colorado supermax prison warden, said.
 "Is there a way this could have been avoided?
 The answer is yes."

 Until last month, Mexican cartel chief Joaquin "El Chapo" Guzman was also held at the Metropolitan Correctional Center.
 Guzman's lawyer Jeffrey Lichtman told NBC News that he was leaving the facility after a visit in July when he spotted "a flash of silver" in the room reserved for attorney meetings.